philc/book-notes/engineering/working in public - nadia eghbal.md

     preferences makes most libraries easily substitutable.
 * "Much of the fatigue that open source developers experience comes not from making their code public but from expectations around making their code participatory."
-* Sole maintainer model has the advantage that it avoids overhead from collaboration
+* The sole maintainer model has the advantage that it avoids overhead from collaboration
-  * Also the best model for achieving aesthetic goals like minimalism.
+  * Also it's the best model for achieving aesthetic goals like minimalism.
-* Maintainers could consider charging for "write access" (the ability to appropriate their attention) rather than charging for read access, or soliciting donations.
+* Maintainers could consider charging for "write access" (the ability to appropriate their attention) rather than charging for read access, or they could solicit donations.
 Charging makes their attention "excludable."

 ## Intro